Input Switch Operator

 Adding an Input Switch Operator

 To show the Input Switch operator in action, let's look at a simple example.
-Say you have 2 Text Fields, and you can use data from either of them in your Data Workflow.
+Say you have two Text Fields, and you can use data from either of them in your Data Workflow.
 You can add a set of Radio Buttons to let your end-user choose which field runs through your Data Workflow.
 You'll connect both Text Fields as inputs to an Input Switch.
 Then, you'll connect your Radio Buttons to the argument port of the Input Switch.
 You'll configure your Data Workflow to show your end-user's selection in a third Text Field.

-NOTE This is a simplified example to demonstrate the functionality of this operator.
+This is a simplified example to demonstrate the functionality of this operator.
 For a more detailed use case, reference our Input Switch Use Case: Creating a Comment Array article.

 Here's how the completed use case will look in the Module Builder: